zave52/devops_todolist_docker_core_task_4_externalize_configs/README.md

     - HOST
     - PORT
 2. Update your app to read ENV vars and set DATABASES section fields inside of todolist/settigns.py file
+3. Use semantic versioning to tag image inside the docker-compose
-3. TODO App should work as before
+4. TODO App should work as before
-4. Create PR with your changes and attach it for validation on a platform
+5. Create PR with your changes and attach it for validation on a platform